pivotal-cf/docs-phd-ds/service_plans.md

                     <tbody>
                         <tr>
                             <td>Service Plan Components:</td>
                             <td>Select the HD components you want included in this Service Plan.
-HDFS is always included by default in a Service Plan.<p>To create a Service Plan that only offers a Haddop service, select only the <strong>YARN/MapReduce2</strong> option.</p></td>
+HDFS is always included by default in a Service Plan.<p>To create a Service Plan that only offers a Hadoop service, select only the <strong>YARN/MapReduce2</strong> option.</p></td>
                             <td>
                                 <ul>
                                     <li>Yarn/MapReduce2 </li>